 Potential jurors must be selected randomly from the community, and the actual jury must be selected by a process that allows the judge and lawyers to screen out biased jurors.
 In addition, a lawyer may eliminate several potential jurors simply because he feels that these people would not be sympathetic to his side—but these decisions (called "peremptory challenges") may not be based on the juror's personal characteristics such as race, sex, religion, or national origin.
 (See Jury Selection.)

 The Sixth Amendment gives defendants a right to a "speedy trial."
 However, it does not specify exact time limits.
 Thus, judges often have to decide on a case-by-case basis whether a defendant's trial has been so delayed that the case should be thrown out.
 In making this decision, judges look at the length of the delay, the reason for the delay, and whether the delay has prejudiced (harmed) the defendant's position.

 Every jurisdiction has enacted statutes that set time limits for moving cases from the filing of the initial charge to trial.
 While these statutes are very strict in their wording, most defendants cannot get their convictions reversed on the ground that these statutes were violated.
 (For more, see The Right to a Speedy Trial.)

 The Sixth Amendment provides that "in all criminal prosecutions, the accused shall enjoy the right ... to have the assistance of counsel for his defense."
-If a defendant cannot afford an attorney (is "indigent"), a judge must appoint an attorney at government expense, but only if the defendant might be imprisoned for a period of more than six months for the crime.
-As a practical matter, judges routinely appoint attorneys for indigents in nearly all cases in which a jail sentence is possible.
-Otherwise, the judge would be locked into giving an unrepresented defendant a nonjail sentence or a shorter sentence than he or she might think appropriate after hearing the evidence.
+If a defendant cannot afford an attorney (is "indigent"), a judge must appoint an attorney at government expense before sentencing the defendant to imprisonment.
+(For more detail, see Are lawyers available for defendants who can't afford to pay for one?)
+Judges routinely appoint attorneys for indigents in nearly all cases in which a jail sentence is possible.